pipelight/doc.pipelight/other_topics/why_detailed.md

 During my journey, I faced Bad GUI, Bad log files, network rules colision, exhausting GUI configuration, Heavy packages installation, slow execution, unflexible syntax.

+But I can't blame the author of those software.
+Automation was like the far west of those last years.
+Some where corporate software and this world isn't always rational.

+#### My Motivations

 By the end of the month, the young adult that had been suck into software by the beauty of FOSS wasn't anymore.

-- Had they lost the will to ship good software?
+- Had they lost their will to ship good software?

 There was no one to look up to at this time.
-The cicd world has no [Torwald](https://en.wikipedia.org/wiki/Linus_Torvalds) nor [Evan You](https://en.wikipedia.org/wiki/Vue.js) yet.

 After the pain, the sadness, came the rage that pushed me forging my own tools in the dark.
-I was as desperate for better tools as disdainful towards what had been built for profit only.
+I was as desperate for better tools as disdainful towards what had been built before.

 This fever pushed me to the work.

-### Chapter 2 - With great powers...

-**two years later**

-I use linux on a daily bases.
-I like to see what happens on my computer with full transparency.
-One day the

-So I am deeply again freemium, SaaS, and all the crap that swarms nowadays.

-That refuse to serve me but waste my time.
-Software need to be sovereign

-### The Unbearable

-### The ugly

-## What is pipelight

-### What it does

-Pipelight is a command line tool, to be used in the terminal.

-### What it is made of

-A small executable made in Rust.
-Made on top of Deno, and Rust most known crates.